phoenixlzx/kancolle-broker/README.md

 Kancolle-broker
 ===============

 VPN server is forbidden in Japan and may have serious security problems.
-Kancolle-broker is the app to play DMM's kantai collection without having a proxy server.
+Kancolle-broker is the app to play DMM's kantai collection without having a proxy server - You are connecting to DMM's server directly.

 Deploy the app on a Japan server, and login from it's webpage to get the direct game link.